drbean/edit/joyce/Joyce_Huang_proposal_draft.md

 1.5 Definitions of Terms

-**The following terms as regards to the present study are defined in this whole research:**
+**The following terms, as regards to the present study, are defined for this area of research overall:**

 ***Letter knowledge***

-**Children who are with letter knowledge mean that they can recognize all uppercase and lowercase letters.
+**Children with letter knowledge are children who can recognize all uppercase and lowercase letters.
 They know the letter names and letter sounds.
-Letter knowledge is considered as the stepping stone on the path to reading.**
+Letter knowledge is considered a major stepping stone on the path to reading.**

 ***Letter Name Knowledge***

-**Letter name knowledge is a narrow skill under letter knowledge.
+**Letter name knowledge is a narrower skill under letter knowledge.
-Children with letter name knowledge are mastering the uppercase and lowercase letters can say letter names.
-Letter name knowledge is the foundation of letter knowledge, the development of letter name knowledge will help children transit to letter sound knowledge and phonics.
-It's the very beginning skill of reading.**
+Children with letter name knowledge are mastering the uppercase and lowercase letters and can say letter names.
+Letter name knowledge is the foundation of letter knowledge.
+The development of letter name knowledge helps children transit to letter sound knowledge and phonics.
+It's the very beginning skill in reading.**

 ***Letter Name Knowledge Assessment ***

-The letter name knowledge assessment would like to test the children's letter naming ability.
-Children need to name all uppercase and lowercase letters during the task.
-The letter name knowledge assessment is an instrument to help language teachers to understand what children know and what they still need to learn.
+**Letter name knowledge assessment is the testing of children's letter naming ability.
+Children need to name some or all uppercase and lowercase letters during such tasks.
+Forms of letter name knowledge assessment are an instrument to help language teachers to understand what children know and what they still need to learn.**

 CHAPTER TWO